-It's critical to work with influencers who are a good match for your brand.
+For an effective influencer marketing plan, it is critical to work with influencers who are a good match for your brand.
 You should be able to imagine your products or services being advertised on influencers' Instagram profiles when you're looking through their feeds.
 Promotions for a real estate company, for example, would be out of place on the Instagram feed of food and drink influencers.

 Influencers with profiles that are a good fit for your brand will have a following interested in your goods or services.
 Their sponsored posts will resonate well with their audience if you collaborate with them.